schorschii/Droid_SCEP/README.md

 This is a fork of [Droid_Scep2](https://github.com/gjyoung1974/Droid_Scep2), with updated libraries, certificate poll, monitoring and MDM policy configuration support added.
 Plus it provides some additional features like manual CSR creation and a PEM to PKCS12 converter.

 Certificates can be automatically (silently) enrolled and renewed if delegated scope CERT_INSTALL is granted and SCEP connection details are configured via MDM/EMM.
+Additionally, it can be used as certificate selection app (private key mapping) if delegated scope CERT_SELECTION is granted, based on "cert-to-app" selection rules configured via MDM/EMM policy.

 ## Support
 You can hire me for commercial support or adjustments for this project.
 Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.